 While some barbarians among us go unshowered, you’re looking to wash those stinky pits and keep your humanity intact.
 Taking a camping shower along is the only way to bring the modern into the rustic.

-Camping showers are usually large reservoirs of water that can be heated, hung on a tree branch, and then used to produce a shower of water where you can bathe.
+The best camping showers are usually large reservoirs of water that can be heated, hung on a tree branch, and then used to produce a shower of water where you can bathe.

 Some are more modern with fancy ways to heat the water, and many options.
-Some are simply just reservoirs with a spray spout, leaving the rest up to your imagination.

-- Advanced Elements 5 Gallon Summer Shower
+- Advanced Elements Summer Shower

 - Campla Portable Pop up Dressing/Changing Tent

-- Upgraded Battery Powered Portable Camping Shower
+- Ivation Portable Outdoor Camping Shower

 In this guide I’ll walk you through just what to expect.
 What features to look for and what to avoid.
-I’ll recommend a few camp showers you can pick from to get started fast!
+I’ll recommend a few top rated camp showers you can pick from to get started fast!

 Camping Shower Reviews